588 BCE: On the secular calendar, Nebuchadnezzar II of Babylon lays siege to Jerusalem under Zedekiah's reign. The siege lasts until July 18, 586 BCE

 1791: In Vienna, Anna Franziska and E. J. Grillparzer gave birth to dramatist Franz Grillparzer author of “The Jewess of Toledo,” a play “based on the alleged relationship between Alfonso VIII of Castile and his mistress Rahel la Fermosa which although not verified by contemporary documents became the fodder for numerous literary endeavors.

-1803: Birthdate of Nathan Marcus Adler (Natan ben Mordechai ha-Kohen) the native of Hanover who became Orthodox Chief Rabbi of the British Empire in 1845.
-(Date shown in Jewish Encyclopedia.
+1803: Birthdate of Nathan Marcus Adler (Natan ben Mordechai ha-Kohen) the native of Hanover and Orthodox Chief Rabbi of the British Empire starting in 1845 who had five children with his first wife Henrietta Worms and three children with his second wife Celestine Lehfield (Date shown in Jewish Encyclopedia.
 Other sources show January 13, 1803)

 1815: In Bavaria, Abraham and Pessle Bendel gave birth to Henry Bendel, the husband of Mary Anker Bendel.